Murder of Mohamed Shafiqul Islam: Appeals

 On 11 September 1992, the Court of Appeal's three judges - Chief Justice Yong Pung How, and two Judges of Appeal L P Thean (Thean Lip Ping) and Chao Hick Tin - rejected the appeals of Mohamed Mahmuduzzaman Khan and Mohamed Bachu Miah.
 Both the appellants earlier argued that there was no intention or conspiracy to commit murder, and per Mohamed Bachu's case, he was drunk and therefore fought with each other, and thus caused Mohamed Shafiqul to die, while Mahmuduzzaman claimed he only tried to break up the fight between Mohamed Bachu and Mohamed Shafiqul.
 Also, the defence counsels of the duo again argued that the confessions were inadmissible on the grounds that the translator did not do a good job and it was not legally obtained.
 The three judges however, found that there was no error made in recording the police statements and it was legally done, and that the pair were able to converse smoothly in English.
 Plus, the three judges pointed out that based on the statements, it was clear that there was a motive and conspiracy between both appellants to kill Mohamed Shafiqul.
 The Court of Appeal therefore dismissed the appeals of Mohamed Bachu and Mahmuduzzaman, and in turn confirmed the death penalty for both the appellants, who remained on death row at Changi Prison awaiting their executions.

 Meanwhile, human rights group Amnesty International caught attention of the case, and in March 1993, the group made a plea to the Singapore government to commute the death sentences of Mohamed Bachu and Mahmuduzzaman to life imprisonment.

-As a final recourse to escape the gallows, Mahmuduzzaman made a final death row plea for presidential clemency, and if successful, Mahmuduzzaman's death sentence would be commuted to life imprisonment.
+As a final recourse to evade the gallows, Mahmuduzzaman made a final death row plea for presidential clemency, and if successful, Mahmuduzzaman's death sentence would be commuted to life imprisonment.
 Inside the plea, Mahmuduzzaman included a letter from Mohamed Bachu, who affirmed that he was solely responsible for the murder and not Mahmuduzzaman.
 The petition was, in the end, rejected by then President Wee Kim Wee and Mahmuduzzaman's death sentence was therefore finalized.
 It was unknown if Mohamed Bachu had appealed for clemency like Mahmuduzzaman did.